J6065/Project_1/README.md

 These Beats allow us to collect the following information from each machine:

-- _TODO: In 1-2 sentences, explain what kind of data each beat collects, and provide 1 example of what you expect to see.
-E.g., `Winlogbeat` collects Windows logs, which we use to track user logon events, etc._
+- _TODO: In 1-2 sentences, explain what kind of data each beat collects, and provide 1 example of what you expect to see._
 Filebeat monitors changes to the filesystem.
 Metricbeat looks for changes in system metrics and to detect SSH login attempts, `sudo` escalations, and CPU/RAM statistics.

 ### Using the Playbook